LinuxLab-ESGI/Linux-Simple-Kernel-Module/README.md

 ### Automatically load a module

-If we want to add or blacklist an module to the Kernel, we can specify a list of kernel modules to load in a conf file.
+If we want to add or blacklist a module to the Kernel, we can specify a list of kernel modules to load in a conf file.
 Each module name is separated by a newline.
 The conf file has to be in `/etc/module-load.d/name_of_file.conf`.
 Example :